ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 -  **Rudder Arming**.
 Hold the rudder stick fully to the right and the throttle stick fully down for 2 seconds.
+-  **Arming Switch**.
+An RC channel can be configured as an ARM/DISARM switch by using the RCx_OPTION for that channel set to 41.
 -  **GCS Arming**.
 Press the arming button on your ground station

 .. figure:: ../../../images/armingButtonMissPlan.jpg
    :target: ../_images/armingButtonMissPlan.jpg

-   Location of the Arm/Disarm buttonin Mission Planner (button circled in red near the bottom of the image).
+   Location of the Arm/Disarm button in Mission Planner (button circled in red near the bottom of the image).

 How to Disarm
 =============